Is Starlink Worth It? Pros, Cons, and Hidden Tradeoffs

 Calculating the Long-Term Financial Picture

 Assessing value requires looking beyond the first month and projecting costs over three to five years.
-Because you own the equipment, the upfront cost amortizes over time, making the “effective” monthly cost drop the longer you keep the service.
+If you buy your hardware outright, the upfront cost amortizes over time, making the “effective” monthly cost drop the longer you keep the service.

 Performance, Speed, and Reliability